 Also found at the Archives of American Art is an audio interview recorded on December 11, 1969 with Gregory Battcock for the University Roundtable radio series.
 The recording forms part of the WFUV radio interviews relating to art, 1969-1973 collection.

 Gregory Battcock (1937-1980) was an art critic, writer, educator, and painter from New York, New York.

-The Gregory Battcock papers were donated in 1992 by Nancy Mahl, an artist who occupied a studio in Jersey City, N.J., that had formerly been leased by a moving and storage company, and who came upon Battcock's papers in the building.
-The papers had been shipped to Jersey City from a different storage location without the knowledge of Ron Whyte (executor of Battcock's estate) and the Rev. Paul William Bradley, who had arranged to have Battcock's papers stored after his death.
+The Gregory Battcock papers were donated in 1992 by Nancy Mahl, an artist who occupied a studio in Jersey City, New Jersey, that had formerly been leased by a moving and storage company, and who came upon Battcock's papers in the building.
+The papers had been shipped to the Jersey City building without the knowledge of Ron Whyte (executor of Battcock's estate) and the Rev. Paul William Bradley, who had arranged to have Battcock's papers stored after his death.
 Additional papers were donated 2003 by Rev. Paul W. Bradley, who inherited the papers after the death of his partner Ron Whyte.